-The required residential intensive begins at 6PM Pacific on Sunday, August 12, and ends the evening of Friday, August 17.
-The one-week online section of GSBA 501 officially begins just before that week, on Monday, August 6.
+Students should arrive on Tuesday, January 1 for the required residential intensive.
+It begins at 8 AM Pacific on Wednesday, January 2, and ends the evening of Sunday, January 6.
+The one-week online section of GSBA 501 officially begins on Monday, December 17.

 Students are only required to come to campus for the one week-long residential intensive at the start of the program.
 However, we do hope that everyone will be able to attend the commencement ceremony when they finish the program, and that takes place in mid-May every year.